unveiler-io/developer-website/docs/claimr-auth.md

 ---

 ClaimR Auth is an Android app which offers location based multi-factor authentication.
-It is build using ClaimR's [SDK for React Native](/docs/react-native/overview), using the same features as we make available to third-parties.
+It is build using Unveiler's [SDK for React Native](/docs/react-native/overview), using the same features as we make available to third-parties.

 ![](../static/img/claimr-auth_featured.jpg)